Diana Napier

-Alice Mary Wolkowicka (née Ellis, formerly Mulcaster and Tauber; 31 January 1905 – 12 March 1982), known professionally as Diana Napier, was an English film actress.
+Alice Mary Wolkowicka (née Ellis; formerly Mulcaster and Tauber; 31 January 1905 – 12 March 1982), known professionally as Diana Napier, was an English film actress.
+She appeared in British cinema during the 1930s and 1940s, often in comedic or light dramatic roles, and gained public attention through her marriage to the tenor Richard Tauber, with whom she occasionally appeared on screen.
+Napier featured in a number of popular films of the period, including Brewster's Millions (1935), Invitation to the Waltz (film) (1935), and Land Without Music (1936), which helped establish her as a familiar figure in British entertainment.

+Following Tauber's death in 1948, Napier continued to work intermittently in film and theatre, while also managing aspects of his musical legacy.
+In her later years she largely withdrew from public life.
+She died in London in 1982 at the age of 77.

 Biography

+Napier was the daughter of Major Dr. Alfred Pytches Blanchard Ellis, an ENT specialist and sometime army surgeon, and Alice Napier.

-Napier was born in Bath, Somerset and died in Windlesham, Surrey, aged 77.
-Napier, known to her family as "Mollie", was married three times.
-Her first husband was the actor G. H. Mulcaster whom she married in 1927 and later divorced.
-Her second was the Austrian tenor, Richard Tauber (1891–1948), to whom she was married from 1936 until his death.
-Her third was Polish artist Stanislaw Wolkowicki (1902–1965), whom she had met during the war while she worked for the Polish Red Cross and married in 1953.
+Napier's first husband was the actor G. H. Mulcaster whom she married in 1927 and later divorced.

+Her second was the Austrian tenor Richard Tauber (1891–1948), to whom she was married from 1936 until his death.

+Her third was the Polish artist Stanislaw Wolkowicki (1902–1965), whom she had met during the war while she worked for the Polish Red Cross and married in 1953.
 He died in 1965, and she was buried with him in the Churchyard of St Michael and All Angels, Sunningdale, Berkshire in 1982.

-Napier was the daughter of Major Dr. Alfred Pytches Blanchard Ellis, an ENT specialist and sometime army surgeon, and Alice Napier.
-She took her mother's maiden name as her screen name.
-Having spent much of her childhood in South Africa, where she attended the Maris Stella School in Durban, the family returned to England and she embarked on a stage career.
 After a few years in repertory, she was offered a screen test by Alexander Korda, and made a few films before he dropped her.
-She then appeared in 1935 opposite Douglas Fairbanks, Jr. in Mimi, a film directed by Paul L. Stein, a childhood friend of Richard Tauber, who had directed Tauber's first British film Blossom Time in 1934.
-It was through Paul Stein she met Tauber, and appeared with him in three films made in 1935/36, the first of them, Heart's Desire, under Stein's direction.
+It was through Paul Stein she met her future husband Tauber.
+She appeared with him in three films made in 1935/36, the first of them, Heart's Desire, under Stein's direction.
 For five years, 1935 until 1940, she rented the Villa Capri at Elstree, where she lived with Tauber from the time of their marriage.